Junior doctors’ union asks Acas to help end strike deadlock

 Ministers were urged to get round the table to try to break the deadlock between the parties as junior doctors began a second day of strike action.

-Doctors’ leaders have held discussions with the conciliation service Acas amid the bitter row over pay between junior medics and the Government.
+Doctors’ leaders have asked the Government to enter talks facilitated by the conciliation service Acas to end the bitter dispute over junior doctors’ pay.

 Acas said it is “well prepared and ready to help” after the British Medical Association (BMA) said “we do need someone to start brokering realistic talks”.